SpekboomRegular price R 185.00

-Water: Through Spring and Summer, this succulent plant likes to be watered well using water at room temperature, then allowed to almost dry out before its next drink.
+Water: Through Spring and Summer, this succulent plant likes to be watered well using water at room temperature, then allowed to completely dry out before its next drink.
 Over winter, if temperatures are cool enough, the bacon tree will have a rest period which will be signalled by slower growth.
 At this point, reduce watering until signs of active growth resume.

 Light: When grown outdoors the plant is quite tolerant of bright, direct light.
 But as a houseplant bright, indirect light is best - a location that gets a few hours morning sun would be the perfect spot.

 Humidity: Portulacaria afra copes well with average humidity; in a more humid environment, less watering will be needed.